Harris gets a dream start, but the task ahead is monumental - KESQ

 There is an old saying in Washington that a presidential candidate will never have a better day than the one that follows their announcement.
 The maxim usually applies to the heady first hours of primary campaigns.
 But Harris, 59, is now playing in the big leagues.

-She is just hours into a mission that ranks the most daunting of any modern potential presidential nominee.
-She is seeking to motivate a demoralized party that until Sunday believed it was heading to defeat as lawmaker after lawmaker deserted the president following his disastrous debate performance.
+Harris must sustain the sudden new momentum in a party that until Sunday believed it was heading to defeat as lawmaker after lawmaker deserted the president following his disastrous debate performance.

 The pressure on Harris from Democrats is also immense.
 The vice president has shown signs of improving her political skills recently, but that’s never been her forte.
 This year, party leaders are not just investing in her as the last barrier to a new era of unrestrained conservative rule that could obliterate the achievements of the Biden and Barack Obama presidencies.
 After replacing Biden as the figurehead of the campaign, Harris is now leading an effort that has as its foundation an attempt to save democracy from Trump.